Terahertz absorption by excitonic polaritons

 The sum in Eq. (\ref{eq13}) reduces to a single term when the oscillator strength from state $|J\rangle$ is concentrated on a single state, $|I\rangle$.
 Then, if there were excited states $|J\rangle$ for which the dominant transitions have $\Delta E_{IJ}\sim 0.1$ meV, for example, their contribution to $S_{ne}$ would be 100 times stronger than the ground state contribution.
 This is, indeed, what one sees in the spectral function, Fig. \ref{fig1} (b).
 An extra factor of around 20 comes from the number of excited states.
 We have drawn in this picture the non-equilibrium spectral function for pumping rates, $P$, corresponding approximately to the same situations depicted in Fig. \ref{fig1} (a).
 That is, the mean polariton number ($\langle N_{pol}\rangle=\sum_J \rho_{JJ}^{(\infty)}N_{pol}(J)$) for $P=0.01$ ps$^{-1}$, for example, is around 4, etc. In Fig. \ref{fig3}, we show that near zero-energy dipole transitions are very common in our model, and should be very common also in micropillars with embeebed quantum wells because of the exciton near flat band.

-In conclusion, we expect the absorption spectral function for a non-equilibrated polariton system to be peaked at near zero energies, in clear contrast with the Bose-condensed system, whose spectral function is peaked at the GDR.
+In conclusion, we expect the absorption spectral function for a non-equilibrium polariton system to be peaked at near zero energies, in clear contrast with the Bose-condensed system, whose spectral function is peaked at the GDR.
 The dependence on $N_{pol}$ is also very different.
 In the thermalized system absorption increases with increasing polariton number, whereas in the nonequilibrium system it decreases as the pumping rate increases.
 Thus, terahertz absorption could be a sharp criterium allowing to discriminate between the thermalized and the non-equilibrium scenarios.

-\acknowledgments A.D. and A.G. acknowledge the Programa Nacional de Ciencias Basicas (Cuba) and the Caribbean Network for Quantum Mechanics, Particles and Fields (ICTP) for support.
-The authors would like to thank Herbert Vinck-Posada and Alexey Kavokin for discussions and help.
+\acknow{A.D. and A.G. acknowledge the Caribbean Network for Quantum Mechanics, Particles and Fields (ICTP) for support.
+The authors would like to thank Herbert Vinck-Posada and Alexey Kavokin for discussions and help.}